sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 But why?
 Although the RNNs in our model don't compute over the pads, **the linear layers still do**.
 It's pretty straightward to change this – see the related question about handling variable length sequences in the [FAQs](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling#faqs) section.

-For this tutorial, I figured a little extra computation over a few pads was worth the code-readability of not having to perform a slew of operations – Highway, CRF, other linear layers, concatenations – on a `packed_sequence`.
+For this tutorial, I figured a little extra computation over some pads was worth the straight-forwardness of not having to perform a slew of operations – Highway, CRF, other linear layers, concatenations – on a `packed_sequence`.

 ### Loss